expressjs/morgan/README.md

 ### morgan(format, options)

 Create a new morgan logger middleware function using the given `format` and `options`.
-The `format` argument may be a string of a predefined name (see below for the names), a string of a format string, or a function that will produce a log entry.
+The `format` argument may be a predefined format string, a custom format string, or a function that returns a log entry.

-The `format` function will be called with three arguments `tokens`, `req`, and `res`, where `tokens` is an object with all defined tokens, `req` is the HTTP request and `res` is the HTTP response.
-The function is expected to return a string that will be the log line, or `undefined` / `null` to skip logging.

 #### Using a predefined format string

+All predefined format strings are [here](#predefined-formats).

 <!-- eslint-disable no-undef -->